-Download a PDF copy of this Fact sheet: Concurrent registration - being registered as both a registered nurse and an enrolled nurse (140 KB,PDF)
+Download a PDF copy of this Fact sheet: Registration as a registered nurse and enrolled nurse (concurrent registration) (172 KB,PDF)

 This fact sheet provides guidance to nurses who wish to register as both a registered nurse (RN) and an enrolled nurse (EN).

 This fact sheet is relevant to:

 In accordance with the National Law, the NMBA recognises that you may hold registration as both an RN and as an EN (concurrent registration).

 The registration requirements, level of education, responsibilities and scope of practice of an RN and an EN are different.
 Practising in both roles may create potential risks including:

 You can reduce these risks by ensuring that you are fully aware of, and always work within, the scope of practice and standards expected within each role.
 You should also ensure that your employer and colleagues are clearly aware of the role in which you are practicing.

 In order to hold registration as an RN and an EN, you must satisfy the criteria for registration as set out in the National Law and all the relevant registration standards.
 For both types of registration you must hold a relevant qualification recognised by the NMBA.
 This means that you must hold a qualification as a registered nurse and a qualification as an enrolled nurse.

 Note: Completing one year of a bachelor degree for nursing as a registered nurse is not equivalent to completing a Diploma in Nursing that leads to registration as an enrolled nurse.